 Dyslexic minds often process information visually and with originality.
 To their teams, people with dyslexia are often known as the problem-solvers.
-That’s because they’re able to recognize patterns.
-And discover connections that others have missed.
-They might also be known for their ability to look at tasks with a holistic and creative approach.
-And be renowned for being detailed verbal communicators.
-But for many, sharing their talents doesn’t come without its stresses and strains.
+That’s because they’re able to recognize patterns and discover connections that others have missed.
+They are able to look at tasks with a holistic and creative approach, and are renowned for being detailed verbal communicators.
+But for many dyslexic people, sharing their talents doesn’t come without its stresses and strains.

-In the modern workspace, I’m sure you’ll agree that most of our communication is in the written format.
-And there’s an ever-increasing demand for accurate and speedy work.
+In the modern workspace, much of our communication is in the written format.
+There’s an ever-increasing demand for accurate and speedy work.
 But if written communication doesn’t suit everyone, what then?

 Literacy software helps to make the workplace more inclusive.
-It offers employees a choice in how they work.
-And helps to level the playing field.
-So every employee is empowered to succeed in their career.
+It offers employees a choice in how they work, levelling the playing field so that every employee is empowered to succeed in their career.

 "Colin is intelligent, but doesn't show it on paper."